-Analysis | How many people will go to prison for Trump’s dishonesty?
+Analysis | How many people will go to prison for Trump’s dishonest election claims?

 That’s the pattern: people who’ve been misled, over and over tipping over into violence actions or language.
 The mob mentality displayed at the Capitol has a mirror online, where Trump supporters and Trump himself stoke similar fury and encourage similar anger.
 A PRRI poll released this month found significant overlap of belief in Trump’s false claims about fraud and support for using violence to “save our country”: Among the 3 in 10 Americans who think the election was stolen (a group that includes most Republicans), nearly 40 percent think that political violence might be required.
 That’s about 1 in 9 Americans overall.

-Part of this impulse likely derives from the casual use of violent imagery in American politics, particularly on the right.
+Part of this impulse probably derives from the casual use of violent imagery in American politics, particularly on the right.
 This week, Rep. Paul A. Gosar (R-Ariz.), a fervent Trump supporter, shared a video on social media in which he was depicted as the hero in an animated Japanese cartoon in which he attacked characters representing Democratic officials including Rep. Alexandria Ocasio-Cortez (D-N.Y.).
 Trump himself shared similar imagery, back before his social media accounts were shut off out of concern that he would stoke further violence after Jan.
 6. Trump’s excoriation of the election as stolen sits alongside his long-standing embrace of violence as a political tactic.
 Even Republican legislators who have crossed Trump have felt the pressure of threatened violence.

 While there is a legal risk to threats like those posed by rioters on Jan.
 6, there’s also a potential reward.
-Rep. Marjorie Taylor Greene (R-Ga.) and other Trump-loyal legislators have worked hard to cast those arrested for the day’s violence as political prisoners being intentionally held in substandard conditions.
+Rep. Marjorie Taylor Greene (R-Ga.) and other Trump-loyal legislators have worked hard to cast those arrested in the day’s violence as political prisoners being intentionally held in substandard conditions.
 Her effort brought her to Tucker Carlson’s Fox News show on Monday, where she treated those arrested as martyrs and pledged to work on their behalf.
 Her goal, like Carlson’s in hosting her, was political, hoping to present President Biden as vindictive and tyrannical.
 But the side effect of her advocacy is to potentially soften the societal cost for engaging in an effort to block the transfer of political power after a fairly conducted election.
-As a judge who has heard multiple cases involving rioters put it, “many of the defendants who are pleading guilty are not truly accepting responsibility.”
+As a judge who has heard multiple cases involving rioters put it, “Many of the defendants who are pleading guilty are not truly accepting responsibility.”
 Greene and her allies are bolstering that inclination even as Trump continues to argue that their actions were in defense of an actual threat to the republic.

 The question that emerges is how this ends.
 We might presume that fury about Trump’s 2020 loss would fade, but it has been more than a year and there is still palpable anger from the former president and many of his allies.
 Reuters documented threats being made against elections officials in Vermont just last month, including a “guarantee” that they (along with Reuters reporters) would be “popped.”
 It keeps moving forward, Trump shoving it along.